nationalarchives/ds-wagtail/docs/developer-guide/dependency-management.md

 fab update-deps
 ```

-This will start two Docker machines, one to update NPM and the other to update Poetry.
+This will start two Docker machines, one to update npm and the other to update Poetry.

 The `package.json`, `package-lock.json`, `pyproject.toml` and `poetry.lock` files should then be updated and ready to commit.